In the guide

 If the eggs have not been produced in accordance with the methods set out for free-range eggs or barn eggs, then they are automatically classed as eggs from caged hens.

 All caged hens must be kept in 'enriched cages' and it is no longer permitted to keep hens in a 'conventional cage' system'.
-Please refer to the Code of Recommendations for the Welfare of Livestock: Laying Hens for more information.
+Please refer to the Code of Practice for the Welfare of Laying Hens and Pullets for more information.

 Eggs described as 'free range' must be produced in poultry establishments in which the hens have: